luciansmith/SharingDiseaseModels/README.md

 Uploaded to Github on 8-March-2016 - no version number assigned

-Modifed on 16-March-2016 after paper review by Richard Smith? by Lucian and Jacob to get nicer plots
+Modifed on 16-March-2016 after paper review by Robert Smith? by Lucian and Jacob to get nicer plots

 DEVELOPER CONTACT INFO: